rdignard08/RestGoatee-Core/README.md

 assert([derived.stringValue isEqual:@"aString"]);
 ```
 Not CamelCase?
 No problem.
-The implicit mapping will handle all cases where the lowercase ASCII alphabet and numbers of the keys match.
+The implicit mapping will handle all cases where the case insensitive ASCII alphabet and numbers of the keys match.

 ##### What if my API keys are _really_ different?
 ```objc